 from langchain_community.docstore.in_memory import InMemoryDocstore

-Load the saved vector store from disk.
-The embedding model must be the same one used to build the index — nomic-embed-text at 768 dimensions:
+Then, we load the saved vector store from disk.
+One rule to remember: the embedding model must be the same one used to build the index, nomic-embed-text at 768 dimensions:

 embeddings = OllamaEmbeddings(model='nomic-embed-text', base_url='http://localhost:11434')